bvdcode/Mikrotik-Prometheus-Exporter/README.md

 This exporter is designed to make it easier to monitor the traffic and status of MikroTik network interfaces with Prometheus without the pain of dealing with overly complex configurations or non-standard protocols.

+> This project is paused for now, but it serves as a good example of how to create a simple Prometheus exporter for MikroTik devices.
+> Just one thing to implement is `IMetricGrabber` and all metrics will be automatically registered and exposed.

 ---

 ## Features